- Race Information

 How to Apply for Funding

-THE DEADLINE TO INITIATE A GRANT APPLICATION FOR 2018 WAS ON NOVEMBER 29, 2017.
-FOR INFORMATION ON THE 2019 GRANT APPLICATION, PLEASE CHECK BACK TO THIS PAGE IN THE FALL OF 2018.
+THE DEADLINE TO INITIATE A GRANT APPLICATION FOR 2019 IS NOVEMBER 28, 2018.
+FOR INFORMATION ON THE 2019 GRANT APPLICATION, PLEASE SEE BELOW.

 About the Komen Minnesota Community Grants Program